OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 <a name="OAE"></a>
 ## Ontology Acceptance/Rejection Decision
-Once the reviewer has decided whether a new ontology meets the requirements, they presents their review and recommendation to the OBO Ops committee.
+Once the reviewer has decided whether a new ontology meets the requirements, they present their review and recommendation to the OBO Ops committee.
 The committee can ask the reviewer for clarifications, and then the people on the call make the decision about whether to accept the ontology.
 The decision is made by “consensus” on the call: i.e., no one objects strenuously.
 No quorum (minimum number of attendees) on the call is required.

 ### Ontology Acceptance Notification

 Once a new ontology has been accepted, the ontology owner should be notified in the ticket and also by email (they were required to supply their email address as part of their new ontology request), ccing obo-discuss & obo-operations-committee.